wxt2005/image-capture-bot-go/README.md

 # Image capture bot

-a telegram bot to capture images from Twitter, Pixiv and other social media;
+A telegram bot to capture images from Twitter, Pixiv and other image sites.

-## Devopment
+## Development

 ```bash
 # fill config file